Periodically refreshed quantum thermal machines: Necessary conditions for realizing the heat engine and the refrigerator regimes

-In the above, we have seen that the heat engine and refrigerating regimes in the absence of any chemical potential bias are realized for intermediate values of $\tau$ when $\lambda$ is small.
-For $\lambda\rightarrow 0$, as explained before in Eqs.~(\ref{rc_mapping_Lorentzian}), (\ref{tau_R_Lorentizian}), from carrying out a single step of chain-mapping, the set-up is reduced to a standard collisional model given by repeated interactions with infinite copies of single-site fermionic environments.
-In this case, it can be seen that the NESS cycle-averaged heat currents into the baths (see Eq.(\ref{PReB_NESS_thermodynamics})) become proportional to the particle currents,
+In the preceding section, we have seen that the heat engine and the refrigerating regimes in the absence of any chemical potential bias are realized for intermediate values of $\tau$ when $\lambda$ is small.
+For $\lambda\rightarrow 0$, as explained before in Eqs.~(\ref{rc_mapping_Lorentzian}), (\ref{tau_R_Lorentizian}), the set-up is reduced to a standard collisional model given by repeated interactions with infinite copies of single-site fermionic environments.
+In this case, it can be seen that the NESS cycle-averaged heat currents into the baths (see Eq.~\eqref{PReB_NESS_thermodynamics}) become proportional to the corresponding particle currents,

 This is the so-called tight-coupling condition.
-Under this condition, from the conservation of the number of particles during a cycle, Eq.~(\ref{number_conservation_NESS_PReB}), we see that,
+Under this condition, using Eq.~(\ref{number_conservation_NESS_PReB}) we see that,

 Using this result with the first law of thermodynamics Eq.~(\ref{first_law_NESS}) gives the following expression for the efficiency

 irrespective of any further details of the system.
 Similarly the $COP$ for the refrigerating regime is given by